arnav2236/csjs/README.md

 - BubbleSort (`do/while`, no need to go past the last swapped element)
 - InsertionSort (we can stop searching as soon as we find insertion point)
+- MergeSort (we can merge left and right subarrays in-place)

 ## Generic Optimization Hints